 The next thing we discussed for National Medicare Education Week is the differences in Medicare Parts.

-There are four main parts; this includes Part A, B, C, and D. Many beneficiaries need these parts broken down into plain terms.
+There are four main parts; includes Part A, B, C, and D. Many beneficiaries need these parts broken down into plain terms.

 Well, Part A is premium-free when you work at least 40 work quarters in your lifetime.
 If you don’t work this amount, you pay for Part A.